 JIT solutions merge well with supplementary solutions like attribute-based access control (ABAC) or role-based access control (RBAC) policies.
 This helps to outline what tasks are allowed for what types of users.

-User accounts can be differentiated according to their needed access level to perform their job roles.
+User accounts can be differentiated according to the access level needed to perform their job roles.
 Each must be assigned a corresponding control policy ensuring the least privileged access needed.
 As JIT becomes operational, each additional access request will be monitored, increasing transparency.

 Prioritization is often a good habit when reorganizing IT infrastructure.
 However, when restructuring your organization’s most sensitive credentials, starting from accounts with the most privileges is paramount.

-Usually, this means service and administrator accounts and proceeding to go through the remaining accounts taking care of those with the most privileges first.
-Taking care of the most high-risk accounts patches up the most dangerous gaps in your cybersecurity defense.
+Usually, this means starting with service and administrator accounts and going through the remaining ones.
+Taking care of the highest-risk accounts patches up the most dangerous gaps in your cybersecurity defense.

-A centralized vault with the highest security clearance access level credentials helps to manage the most important organization’s assets.
-The JIT system helps to rotate the password, phasing out the ones that have been used, making the system much more secure.
+A centralized vault with the highest security clearance access level credentials helps manage the most important organization’s assets.
+The JIT system rotates the passwords, phasing out the ones that have been used, making the system much more secure.

-The users don’t know their passwords, nor do hackers.
-This setup allows auditing privileged access activities and discovering vulnerabilities in the system much easier.
+The users don’t know their passwords, and neither do hackers.
+This setup makes auditing privileged access activities and discovering vulnerabilities in the system much easier.

 A just-in-time privileged access management system can record all privileged activities within the vault.
-This helps to build a reliable and consistent logging system that can be later used for audits and operations improvements.
+This helps build a reliable and consistent logging system that can later be used for audits and operations improvements.

 The same mechanism can be used to develop an alerts-based system when abnormal user behavior is detected.
-The feed on privileged activities and everything related can instantly be transferred to administrators.
+In real-time, privileged activity logs and alerts can be sent to administrators for immediate response.

 By following these steps, organizations can ensure that access to critical resources is granted only when needed, reducing the risk of unauthorized access and potential security breaches.